homotechno/infrassistant/README.md

-# Infra-Assistant: AI-Powered PostgreSQL Incident Reporter 💡
+# Infrassistant: AI-Powered PostgreSQL incident reporter

 This project is a full-stack AI assistant designed to analyze PostgreSQL database incidents based on meeting transcripts or user queries.
 It automatically generates structured incident reports or suggests relevant solutions using RAG (retrieval-augmented generation) and large language models (LLMs).

----

 ## 🔧 Features